 Some of her strongest testimony concerned an incident, in 2003, of sexual assault on a friend.
 She was with her friend Sarah and another friend when they were stopped by five men who asked them for their money.
 One of them suddenly hugged Sarah.
 While the men continued to try to touch Sarah, Budiono and her friend were able to escape and find a security guard to help.
 When they returned, they found Sarah naked and unconscious.
 They took her back to their dorm at school.
 The next day the principal contacted their parents to come and get them.

 Budiono later attended college in Indonesia.
-During college, people would bother her if she left school by touching her or calling out to her saying, "Chinese, hey, you beautiful Chinese."
-In 2003, her brother's motorcycle was stolen.
-Her family *47 reported it to the police, but the police did not respond.
+During college, people would bother her if she left school by touching her or calling out to her saying, “Chinese, hey, you beautiful Chinese.”
+In 2003, her brother’s motorcycle was stolen.
+Her fam *47 ily reported it to the police, but the police did not respond.

-The IJ rejected Budiono's application for asylum, withholding of removal, and protection under the CAT in an oral decision on March 31, 2006.[1]
-The IJ found Budiono credible, but concluded that she had failed to meet her burden of proof for establishing either past persecution or a well-founded fear of future persecution.
-With respect to past persecution, the IJ found that "nothing ever happened to [Budiono]" and that "she led a fairly quiet and peaceful life in Indonesia."
-These unfortunate statements by the IJ form the centerpiece of Budiono's claims of error.
+The IJ rejected Budiono’s application for asylum, withholding of removal, and protection under the CAT in an oral decision on March 31, 2006.
+1 The IJ found Budiono credible, but concluded that she had failed to meet her burden of proof for establishing either past persecution or a well-founded fear of future persecution.
+With respect to past persecution, the IJ found that “nothing ever happened to [Bu-diono]” and that “she led a fairly quiet and peaceful life in Indonesia.”
+These unfortunate statements by the IJ form the centerpiece of Budiono’s claims of error.

 The IJ found that the harassment described by Budiono did not rise to the level of persecution on one of the statutorily enumerated grounds.
 On the question of the identity of the alleged persecutors, the harassment was committed by individuals, not the government, and the IJ noted that Budiono did not seek help from the police to stop the harassment.
 The IJ further found Budiono did not establish that the government was unable or unwilling to protect her.
 Indeed, the IJ stated that “the government is doing what it can” to quell violence and promote inter-ethnic unity.